 Filing Workers' Compensation Claim Protected

-Recently, the Pennsylvania Supreme Court extended the public policy doctrine.
+The Pennsylvania Supreme Court extended the public policy doctrine in the matter of Schick v.
+Shirley .
 The court found that where a lumberyard fired one of its laborers after he filed a workers' compensation claim, the firing was illegal.
 Although the Workers' Compensation Act takes away from an employee all rights to sue the employer for injuries that the employee suffers in the course and scope of his or her employment, an employee's loss of the right to sue is balanced by the Act's imposition of strict liability on the employer.

 Even if the employer was not negligent, and even if the employee was negligent, the employee is entitled to compensation.
 With almost no exceptions, an employee is entitled to compensation for injuries suffered at work, including payment of the employee's medical expenses and payment of a portion of the employee's wages for the period of disability.
 In finding that the laborer could sue the lumberyard for wrongful discharge, the court held that "the historical balance" created by the Workers' Compensation Act would be disrupted if an employer could terminate an employee for filing a workers' compensation claim.